Learning How Bail Bonds Work with Speedy Bail Bonds NJ

+Learning how bail bonds work starts with understanding what a bail bond is.
 A bail bond is a contract between the bail agent (bondsman), the courts and the person posting the bail (co-signer).
-The bail agent is the person who is responsible for the defendant showing up for all their court appearances.
+A bail agent is responsible for the defendant showing up to court appearances.

-Money is required by the court as an incentive to keep the defendant from fleeing once released.
+Money is required by the court.
+It is an incentive to keep the defendant from fleeing when released.
 The bail agent gets a portion of the bond as their fee.
 Notes or other collateral are required to make sure that the bail agent will get paid.

-The amount of money required for bail is set by the court and is dependent on the severity of the crime as well as how much of a flight risk the defendant is.
-The bail agent gets a percentage of the bail amount decided by the judge for that particular defendant.
+The amount of money required for bail is set by the court.
+This depends on the severity of the crime, and how much of a flight risk the defendant is.
+The bail agent gets a percentage of the bail amount.
+This is decided by the judge for that particular defendant.

-The bail agent provides a guarantee to the court that the defendant will appear in court when summoned by the judge.
+The bail agent guarantees the court that the defendant will appear in court when summoned by the judge.
 The defendant will also have to check in regularly with the bail agent.

 Bail bonds are granted when a family member or friend contacts the bail agent before the defendant is released.
 Arrangements are made for the posting of a bail.
-After an agreement is signed, the bail agent posts a bond for the amount of the bail, to guarantee the defendant’s return to court.
+After an agreement is signed, the bail agent posts a bond for the amount of the bail.
+This guarantees the defendant will show up at court.

-If the defendant fails to check in, and the bail agent or the co-signer are unable to locate the defendant, the co-signer is immediately responsible for the full amount of the bail.
+The co-signer is responsible for the full amount of bail if the defendant does not check in.
+If the bail agent or the co-signer are unable to locate the defendant, the co-signer is responsible for the full amount of the bail.
 After the defendant is located and arrested by the bail agent, the co-signer is responsible for all of the bail agent’s expenses while looking for the defendant.

-Defendants have the option of arranging for their bail through a bail bondsman or paying the court directly the full amount.
+Defendants can arrange for their bail through a bail bondsman or paying the court directly the full amount.
 When using a bail agent, the defendant provides collateral to the bail bondsman.
 The bail bondsman or bail bond company agent will then guarantee to pay the court if the defendant fails to appear, by posting a surety bail bond power of attorney with the jail or court.

 After the defendant has completed all court appearances and the case is closed, the bail bond will be dissolved and any collateral given to the bail bondsman will be returned to the defendant or whoever posted the bond.